GianpaoloBranca/SoftwareEng2/scratches/RASD/RASD.md

 6. On screen notification: is a notification which is displayed on the screen located inside the vehicle.
 7. Plugged: a car is considered plugged when a sensor detects that the specific car has been connected to the recharging system.
 8. Update notification: is a notification sent by e-mail to the users which contains every detail of the update and eventually the new terms and conditions document.
-9. Fee: a user can be charged with a fee for an improper use of the system, the value of the fee can be customized by the management system.
+9. Fee: a user can be charged with a fee for an improper use of the system, the value of the fee can be customised by the management system.
 10. Busy: a car is marked as busy when ridden by a user or left parked but kept booked.
 11. Ban: a banned user can not book car until his debt has not been satisfied.
 12. Push notification: a notification that pops up in real time on the user's mobile phone or in the operator terminal.